Select therapeutic use:

 Control mild heart failure (eg, with digitalis, diuretics).
 AV conduction or neuromuscular transmission disorders.
 Hepatic or renal dysfunction.
 Monitor liver function.
 Hypertrophic cardiomyopathy.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

-Potentiates alcohol, α- and β-blockers, other antihypertensives, digitalis, theophylline, neuromuscular blockers, flecainide, carbamazepine, cyclosporine.
+Potentiates alcohol, β-blockers, other antihypertensives, digitalis, ivabradine (avoid), theophylline, neuromuscular blockers, flecainide, carbamazepine, cyclosporine, doxorubicin.
 Potentiated by grapefruit juice.
 Avoid disopyramide; quinidine in cardiomyopathy.
-Potentiated by CYP3A4 inhibitors (eg, erythromycin, ritonavir); antagonized by CYP3A4 inducers (eg, rifampin).
+Potentiated by CYP3A4 inhibitors (eg, erythromycin, ritonavir); antagonized by CYP3A4 inducers (eg, rifampin, phenobarbital).
+May potentiate statins; limit simvastatin dose to 10mg/day or lovastatin to 40mg/day.
+May need to reduce initial and maintenance dose for other CYP3A4 substrates (eg, atorvastatin).
 Inhalation anesthetics may potentiate cardiac depression.
 May increase bleeding with aspirin.
-Monitor theophylline, lithium, cyclosporine.
+Monitor theophylline, lithium levels.
+Monitor heart rate when concomitant clonidine.

 Hypotension, edema, AV block, bradycardia, CHF, constipation, headache, dizziness, fatigue, dyspepsia, elevated hepatic enzymes, paralytic ileus.